-The National Police Accountability Project (NPAP) is a non-profit membership organization of plaintiff's lawyers, law students and legal workers dedicated to ending police abuse of authority through coordinated legal action, public education, and support for grassroots and victims' organizations combating police misconduct.
+Founded in 1999, the National Police Accountability Project (NPAP) is a non-profit membership organization of plaintiff's lawyers, law students and legal workers dedicated to ending law enforcement and detention officer abuse of authority through coordinated legal action, public education, and support for grassroots and victims' organizations combating misconduct.
 We are a project of the National Lawyers Guild.

 Join NPAP today!
-Our members work on cutting edge police misconduct litigation.
-Our listserv is offered to all current members, and our CLE programs are offered to members at reduced rates.
-If you are a grassroots or victims' organization focused on police misconduct, please visit our resources and publications section to learn more.
+Our members work on cutting edge law enforcement misconduct litigation.
+Our nationwide listserv is offered to all current members, and our CLE programs are offered to members at reduced rates.
+If you are a grassroots or victims' organization focused on law enforcement and/or detention officer misconduct, please consider reaching out to us.

 Recent News & Opinion